 Learn more below and see if you qualify

 Read through the FAQs on this page to see if you qualify to apply for the nonprofit loan pool of the San Diego County COVID-19 Small Business & Nonprofit Loan Program (SBNLP).
 Answer a few quick screening questions to see if you are eligible to apply.
+See this running list of nonprofit organizations that have received a loan through this program.

 What is SBNLP?